sodium410/privesc/teddy.md

 sudo ls -al /var/spool/cron/  --other user jobs
 then cat it - sudo cat /var/spool/cron/adm_wsi --cron job of user
 crontab -l   //of current user
+/etc/cron.d   //check any writable files in this dir

 for all users: GET INTO BASH SUDO THEN RUN BELOW OR EVEN WITHOUT
 for user in $(cut -f1 -d: /etc/passwd); do